 You can go from Warszawa to Łódź via the A2 motorway in just over an hour, while the journey via the A1 motorway from Łódź to Gdańsk takes about three hours.
 In contrast, you can get to Wrocław with the S8 expressway within 2 hours.
 The construction of an expressway S14 is also planned as a western bypass of Łódź connecting the A2 motorway with the S8 expressway.

 Important national railway routes run through the Lodzkie Region.
-These are the lines: E20 Warszawa - Kutno - Poznań, the Central Rail Line linking the capital with Silesia and Kraków, and the Coal Trunk-Line connecting Karsznice, Zduńska Wola, Inowrocław and Gdynia.
-Another important node is Koluszki, which connects Łódź with Warszawa, Lublin, Katowice and Kraków.
+These are the lines: E20 Warszawa - Kutno - Poznań, the Central Rail Line linking the capital with Silesia and Cracow, and the Coal Trunk - Line connecting Karsznice, Zduńska Wola, Inowroclaw and Gdynia.
+Another important node is Koluszki, which connects Łódź with Warsaw, Lublin, Katowice and Cracow.

-An advantage of the Lodzkie Region is Łódzka Kolej Aglomeracyjna (Łódź Agglomeration Railway), appointed by the regional authorities. Łódzka Kolej Aglomeracyjna (Łódź Agglomeration Railway) transports tourists, students and workers to the most distant parts of the region.
-The routes include: Łódź - Sieradz, Łódź - Zgierz, Łódź - Łowicz, Łódź - Koluszki and Łódź - Kutno.
+An advantage of the Lodzkie Region is Łódzka Kolej Aglomeracyjna (Lodz Agglomeration Railway), appointed by the regional authorities. Łódzka Kolej Aglomeracyjna (Lodz Agglomeration Railway) transports tourists, students and workers to the most distant parts of the region.
+The routes include: Łódź - Toruń, Łódź - Sieradz, Łódź - Poznań, Łódź - Łowicz, Łódź - Warszawa, Łódź - Radomsko and Łódź - Kutno.

 There is an international airport 6 kilometres from the centre of Łódź - Lodz Wladyslaw Reymont Airport.
 The network of flight connections is developing dynamically.
-From Łódź airport (data as of December 2015) you can fly to such destinations as: Munich, London, East Midlands, Dublin and there are many charter flights.
+The Lodz airport mainly serves charter connections to the west (Great Britain, Ireland, Belgium) and south (Spain, Italy).
 There is a cargo terminal at the airport, which in 2014 cleared approx. 6,000 tons of freight and was in second place among Polish airports in the RFS transport (Road Feeder Service).

 Over 97% of all entities are private companies.
 The number of commercial companies with foreign capital share is about 1,900.The Lodzkie Region has a strong economy which is continually developing new branches.